 All minor and major version releases requiring updating the data that Airbyte stores internally.
 We follow standard Semantic Versioning conventions.
 You can always find the latest stable version of Airbyte in our repository here.
 If you are upgrading to a new major or minor version follow the steps below to upgrade your configuration data.

-Turn on the Airbyte web app, server, and db.
+Turn back on the Airbyte web app, server, and db (using the "old" working version from which you are upgrading from).

-Migrate the archive to the new version using the Migration App (packaged in a docker container).
+Back to the terminal, migrate the local archive to the new version using the Migration App (packaged in a docker container).

-docker run --rm -v <path to directory containing downloaded airbyte_archive.tar.gz>:/config airbyte/migration:<version you are upgrading to> --\--input /config/airbyte_archive.tar.gz\--output <path to where migrated archive will be written (should end in .tar.gz)>\--target-version <version you are migrating to>
+docker run --rm -v <path to directory containing downloaded airbyte_archive.tar.gz>:/config airbyte/migration:<version you are upgrading to> --\--input /config/airbyte_archive.tar.gz\--output <path to where migrated archive will be written (should end in .tar.gz)>\[ --target-version <version you are migrating to or empty for latest> ]

 airbyte_archive.tar.gz is in